 "He found him in a desert land, And in the howling waste of a wilderness; He encircled him, He cared for him, He guarded him as the pupil of His eye.Deuteronomy 32:10(NASB)

-In his song, Moses recounted how the Lord found Israel in a desert land and protected him; cared for him; guarded and chose him to be His special people from all the nations of the world.
-The Lord saved them from bondage in Egypt; brought them out of slavery; blessed them abundantly and promised to protect them from their enemies and provide for them along the way.
-He related how precious they were to God and how He considered them as 'the apple of His eye'.
+In his song, Moses recounted how the Lord found Israel in a desert land and protected him, cared for him, guarded and chose him to be His special nation from all the nations of the world.
+The Lord saved the Israelites from bondage in Egypt, brought them out of slavery, blessed them abundantly, and promised to protect them from their enemies and provide for them along the way.
+He related how precious they were to God and how He considered them 'the apple of His eye'.

-The imagery and style of the "Song of Moses", was to ensure that the people of Israel did not forget their origin, nor the goodness of God.
+The imagery and style of the 'Song of Moses' was to ensure that the people of Israel did not forget their origin, nor the goodness of God.
 They were directed to commit his poem to memory and were challenged to remember what God had done for them.
-They were to consider their roots and history and pay attention to past events.. and learn the lessons of their forefathers.
-They were never to forget that "the Lord found Israel in a desert land - in the howling waste of a wilderness.
-They were to remember how God encircled him, cared for him and guarded him as the pupil of His eye".
+They were to consider their roots and history, pay attention to past events, and learn the lessons of their forefathers.
+They were never to forget that "the Lord found Israel in a desert land, in the howling waste of a wilderness."
+They were to remember how God encircled them, cared for them, and guarded them as the pupil of His eye.

-What a beautiful picture he painted of God's gracious goodness to His people.
+What a beautiful picture Moses painted of God's gracious goodness to His people.
 Moses wanted them to keep the words of his challenging song in their heart and pass it on to their children.
-He knew a divided heart caused an unstable character, which is increasingly likely to stray from the right path and adopt apostate and ungodly ways.
+He knew a divided heart causes an unstable character, which is increasingly likely to stray from the right path and adopt apostate and ungodly ways.